Goole Fields: Buildings

 There are several listed buildings within the parish.
 Goole Hall is situated close to the A161 road, and is a rectangular house built in classical style in the 1820s for Jarvis Empson.
 It is built of red brick with dressings and chimneys of ashlar sandstone, with two storeys and a basement.
 It was extended in 1985–6, and is a grade II* listed structure.
 In the grounds are some grade II listed stables with a coachhouse, built at the same time, although the upper part of the coachhouse was removed and a new roof fitted in the twentieth century.
 Some 630 yd to the south is Burying Hill, used as a graveyard for the Empson family who lived at the hall in the early eighteenth century.
 Although most of the early tombstones are broken, one to Ewan Empson, his two wives and daughter, dated 1728, is not, and is grade II listed.

-Goole windmill is located to the east of the hall, and was a six-storey tower mill, built in the late eighteenth or early nineteenth centuries.
+Goole Mill is located to the east of the hall, and was a six-storey tower mill, built in the late eighteenth or early nineteenth centuries.
 It carries the date 1871, but this is thought to refer to the date on which Thomas Burke became the miller, rather than the date of construction.
 Only the tower remains, and all machinery has been removed.
 In addition, the farmhouses at Ash Tree, Field House, Ivy Lodge and Home Farms are all grade II listed.